HP Instant Ink’s Subscription Starter Kit:

 While the findings may not have been the successes we hoped for, this test yielded several valuable wins.

-This understanding led to iterative designs for the SSK, encompassing enhancements in both its physical packaging and online experience.
-In the improved 2.0 iteration of the box and study, we introduced a glue dot to the instruction card on the ink cartridges, aiming to increase awareness of the card.
+In the improved 2.0 iteration of the box and study, we had the box’s new design call out the instruction card on the front, and used a glue dot to stick the instruction card on the ink cartridges, aiming to increase awareness of the card.
 The adjustment successfully raised card awareness by 80%.
-Currently a 3.0 box and test is in the planning stages.

-Another triumph was the establishment of metrics to measure the impact of our design changes on the SSK, covering both physical packaging and the online Instant Ink enrollment experience.
-This study also introduced a control experience line.
+Another triumph was the establishment of an experience baseline to measure the impact of our design changes on the SSK, covering both physical packaging and the online Instant Ink enrollment experience.

 And finally, beyond the tangible outcomes, this project was insanely fun and insightful for my team.
 It not only built trust among various business stakeholders but also served as a platform for testing and deriving clear, actionable insights for the SSK.